TommyLiu06/DDLKiller-Sync-Server/README.md

 make -j$(nproc)
 ```

-NOTICE: If you are building on devices with low memory (<=2GB), consider using `make -j1` to avoid out-of-memory errors.
+NOTICE: If you are building on devices with low memory (<=2GB), consider using `make -j1` or using swap to avoid out-of-memory errors.

 ### 3. Run Server